-Courses in Ed Zone 2 include the Leaving Certificate and many one-year PLC/FET courses.
+Courses in Ed Zone 2 include the Leaving Certificate and many one-year PLC and FETCH courses.

-Some PLC colleges also offer two-year programes (Advanced Certificates) which fall into the Ed Zone 3 category.
+Note: some PLC colleges also offer two-year programes (Advanced Certificates: Level 6) which also fall into the Ed Zone 3 category.

 Many adult learners decide to do the leaving certificate, particularly if they did not get an opportunity when they were younger and use it as pathway to returning to education.

 If you want to do the Leaving Certificate, you should contact your local ETB (Education and Training Board) and ask for information.